-South Korea is viewed worldwide as a successful example of how to combat the coronavirus pandemic effectively.
-The number of daily new infections has fallen steadily in recent weeks and has been under 50 for several days.
+South Korea is viewed worldwide as an example of how to combat the coronavirus pandemic effectively.
+The number of daily new infections has fallen steadily in recent weeks, to less than 50 cases for several days.
 It appears that the country has the pandemic largely under control.

-The key ingredients of South Korea’s success: early, determined action by the government, fast and comprehensive testing, meticulous reconstruction and contact tracing for each infection cluster and the application of modern IT (e.g. in the form of Corona-Apps for the smartphone).
-A strong orientation toward the common good and the active cooperation of the population in implementing preventive measures also contributed to curtailing the spread of the virus.
-In public places, most people wear protective breathing masks, and disinfectants are available everywhere, in shops, offices, buses and even in lifts.
-Despite this, the government had to take measures which considerably restrict the daily life of Koreans.
-Large events are prohibited and schools and universities are still closed.
-However, so far, it has been possible to avoid more drastic compulsory measures.
-Thus, no general restrictions on going outside have as of yet been imposed.
-Government offices, businesses, restaurants and cafés are still open.
+The ingredients of the country’s success: early, determined action by the government; fast and comprehensive testing; meticulous reconstruction and contact tracing for each infection cluster; and the application of modern IT (in the form of coronavirus applications for smartphones).
+A strong orientation towards the common good and the active cooperation of the population in implementing preventive measures also contributed to curtailing the spread of the virus.
+In public places, most people wear protective breathing masks, and disinfectants are available everywhere—in shops, offices, buses and even in lifts.
+Despite this, the government had to impose measures that considerably restricts the daily life of Koreans.
+Large events are prohibited, and schools and universities are still closed.
+So far, though, it has been possible to avoid more drastic compulsory measures: No general restrictions on going outside have, as of yet, been imposed.
+Government offices, businesses, restaurants and cafes remain open.

 Voting with protective masks and plastic gloves

-Now, the country is heading to the polls: parliamentary elections are to be held on April 15th.
-Under the early voting procedures, voters have already been able to cast their votes at more than 3,500 polling stations, on April 10th and 11th.
-More than 11 million people availed themselves of this opportunity, which seems to indicate a high level of voter turnout.
-The process of casting votes, which went relatively smoothly during the early voting, has been strictly regulated because of the COVID-19 crisis: voters had to observe social distancing rules in the polling stations, wear protective breathing masks, disinfect their hands and use single plastic gloves before casting their votes.
-In addition, temperatures are taken in front of the polling stations.
-If a high temperature is detected, voters are guided to a special voting booth, which is being disinfected after the vote is cast.
+The country is now heading to the polls.
+Parliamentary elections will take place on 15 April.
+Under the early voting procedures, voters were able to cast their votes at more than 3,500 polling stations on 10–11 April.
+More than 11 million people availed themselves of that opportunity, which suggests a high level of voter turnout ultimately.
+The process of casting votes, which went relatively smoothly during the early voting, is strictly regulated because of the COVID-19 crisis.
+Voters must observe social distancing rules in the polling stations, wear protective breathing masks, disinfect their hands and wear plastic gloves to cast their vote.
+In addition, body temperatures are taken in front of the polling stations.
+If a high temperature is detected, a voter is guided to a special voting booth, which is then disinfected after the vote is cast.

-The process of casting votes is more difficult for people who are currently in self-quarantine.
-In order to avoid infection, special precautions have been taken for these voters.
+The process of casting votes is more difficult for people currently in self-quarantine and special precautions have been taken for these voters.
 They are permitted to interrupt the quarantine and can cast their votes within a specified time slot, in special voting booths that are disinfected on a continuous basis.
-However, there is no possibility of participating in the elections for most Korean citizens who are living abroad, because in many countries restrictions on going outside apply and embassies and consulates are closed.
+However, there is no possibility of participating in the elections for most Korean citizens who are living abroad because, in many countries, restrictions on going outside apply, and embassies and consulates are closed.

 New forms of election campaigning

 Election campaigns in the middle of a pandemic need creative ways to reach voters.
-There are virtually no limits to the creativity displayed in this.
-For example, candidates showed up on trucks, riding electric scooters or even horses.
-Electoral events – if they occur at all – involve only small groups, or are restricted to the distribution of information leaflets.
-A popular trend among candidates is to show themselves disinfecting public facilities and playgrounds – obviously with protective breathing masks, which more often than not makes it difficult for voters to remember candidates’ faces.
+Here, there have been virtually no limits to the creativity displayed for this.
+For example, candidates have showed up on trucks, riding electric scooters or even horses.
+Electoral events—if they occur at all—involve only small groups or are restricted to the distribution of information leaflets.
+A popular trend among candidates is to show themselves disinfecting public facilities and playgrounds, obviously with protective breathing masks, which more often than not makes it difficult for voters to remember their faces.
 The bulk of election campaigning is taking place online, on Facebook, Instagram and KaKaoTalk.
 Almost all candidates have their own YouTube channel.

 Prospects for the parliamentary elections

-In view of the, so far, largely successful management of the crisis, the prospects for the Democratic Party of President Monn Jae-In have improved considerably.
-A few weeks ago, the situation looked very different: at that time, South Korea was in second place among the countries most strongly affected by COVID-19, after China.
-The number of infections had soared within a short time, after a mass infection occurred in Daegu, a city of over a million people.
-The conservative opposition had put the government under pressure with massive criticism and accused it of serious failures, including the accusation that it had not imposed a general ban on travellers entering from China.
+In view of the, so far, largely successful management of the crisis, the prospects for the Democratic Party of President Moon have improved considerably.
+A few weeks ago, the situation looked very different.
+At that time, South Korea was second among the countries most strongly affected by COVID-19, after China.
+The number of infections had soared within a short time after a mass infection occurred in Daegu, a city of more than a million people.
+The conservative opposition had pressured the government with massive criticism and accused it of serious failures, including that it had not imposed a general ban on travellers from China.
 This criticism has since been largely muted.
-With 10,500 infections today, South Korea is only in 19th place worldwide and is being praised internationally for its successful crisis response strategy.
+With 10,500 infections today, South Korea ranks nineteenth worldwide in terms of cases and is being praised internationally for its successful crisis-response strategy.